Kucharssim/Perseus_eyeTracking_experiment/README.md

 # Perseus_eyeTracking_experiment
-This is a repository that contains the code for the experiment done by Munich, Kucharsky, and Visser (2019).
+This is a repository that contains the code for the experiment in preparation by Munich, Kucharsky, and Visser (2019).

-And it also serves as a playground for github.